 Master Most in Demand Skills Now!

-How to Define Alternate Keys in SQL?
+How to Create Alternate Keys in SQL with UNIQUE Constraint

 Here is an example given below for your reference.